-- Note: By default, the dataflow doesn't run automatically.
+Note: By default, the dataflow doesn't run automatically.
 To start running the dataflow on the schedule, you must manually start the dataflow first.
-After the first job runs, the dataflow job runs on the daily schedule. - In Wave Analytics, click the gear icon () and then click Data Monitor to open the data monitor.
-The Jobs view of the data monitor appears by default. - 2.
-Select Dataflow View.
+After the first job runs, the dataflow job runs on the daily schedule.

+1. In Wave Analytics, click the gear icon (🔯) and then click Data Monitor to open the data monitor.

-Available for an extra cost in: Enterprise, Performance, and Unlimited Editions
+Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Also available in Developer Edition.